Indira Gandhi International Airport: Future expansion

 The newer domestic arrivals and departures terminals 1C and 1D, respectively, have been connected and expanded into a singular domestic terminal which are now known as simply, Terminal 1, capable of handling up to 40 million annual passengers.

 Terminals 4, 5, and 6 will be built at a later stages which will be triggered by growth in passenger traffic.
 Once completed, all international flights will move to these three new terminals.
 Terminal 3 will then be solely used for handling domestic air traffic.
 A new cargo handling building is also planned.
 According to Delhi International Airport Limited (DIAL), these new terminals will increase the airport's annual passenger volume capacity to 10 crore (100 million).

-DIAL submitted a plan in 2016 to the then aviation secretary R N Choubey regarding the expansion of the airport with a new fourth runway and Terminal 4 in a phased manner.
-The Master Plan of Airport in 2016 was then reviewed and updated by DIAL in consultation with the Airports Authority of India.
+In 2016, DIAL submitted a plan to the then aviation secretary, R.N.
+Choubey, outlining the expansion of the airport with the construction of a new fourth runway and Terminal 4 in a phased manner.
+The Master Plan of the airport, initially drafted in 2016, was later reviewed and updated by DIAL in consultation with the Airports Authority of India.
 According to the plan, the terminal construction should have started after the fourth runway was completed and Terminal 1 was expanded.
-However, the conversion and expansion of Terminal 2 into a fully-international terminal has been put on halt and postponed.
+However, the conversion and expansion of Terminal 2 into a fully-international terminal has been put on halt and deferred.